paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 ## Getters

-The easiest next step is to implement all the property getters.
+The easiest next step is to implement the property getters.
 Writing tests for all of them is straightforward, although a little tedious.
-All that's involved is looping through some test dates and making sure that all the property getters return the expected values for these test dates.
+Simply loop through some test dates and make sure that all the property getters return the expected values.

-When choosing test dates it's a good idea to include both typical dates as well as some potential edge cases.
+When choosing test dates it's a good idea to include both typical dates as well as edge cases.

 ```javascript
 var testDates = [